 February Diary

-February is often wet and humid, which equals plenty of growth.
-But the last month of summer is a time when weeds, fungus and pests are also on the rise.
-To keep your garden performing at its peak, here is what to plant, feed, prune.
+February is often wet and humid, which equals plenty of growth - especially this year!
+But the last month of summer is also a time when weeds, fungus and pests are on the rise.
+To keep your garden performing at its peak, here is what to plant, feed and prune.

-- Fill your garden with alyssum, cineraria, marigold, polyanthus, snapdragon and sweet pea.
+- Fill your garden with alyssum, cineraria, marigold, polyanthus and snapdragon.

 - In temperate and cool zones, plant cyclamen.

-- Now’s the time to grow edibles like beans, beetroot, cabbage, carrots, onions, parsley, parsnip, peas, radish, silverbeet and spinach
+- Now’s the time to grow edibles like beans, beetroot, broccoli, cabbage, carrots, kale, parsley, parsnip, peas, radish, silverbeet and spinach.

 - After pruning, feed roses, hydrangeas and hibiscus complete fertiliser or rotted manure.

-- Fertilise vegies and annuals fortnightly to maintain growth.
+- Fertilise veggies and annuals fortnightly with a liquid feed such as Harvest to maintain growth.

 - Prune your lavender after flowering.
 This will prevent legginess and prolong the life of the plant.